-Weatherlight would indeed complete the block, and we actually considered including the set in the format; however, the risks were a bit too much.
+Weatherlight would indeed complete the block, and we actually considered including the set in the format; however, the drawbacks were a bit too much.

-First of all, the set was directed completely differently in terms of design and lore.
+First of all, the set was directed completely differently in terms of design and lore (big thing as flavor is pretty important in old formats).

 There are also too many “draw a card” effects, which could create too much consistency with the Mirage tutors being legal.